lonitret/URProgrammer_Game/README.md

 # You're a Programmer! 🎮

-A 2D Unity/C# game prototype about a programmer's workday.
+A 2D Unity/C# game prototype about the everyday life of a programmer.

-## 🎮 About
+## About

-You work as a programmer in a chaotic office where your goal is to complete your colleagues' requests, maintain your reputation and avoid a nervous breakdown.
+You play as a programmer dealing with tasks from your colleagues while trying to keep your reputation and avoid losing your temper.

-## ✨ Features
+## Features

 - Quest system
 - NPC interactions
 - Reputation and anger systems
 - Inventory
+- 3 NPC quest givers
 - 3 quests
 - 3 mini-games
 - Tutorial